Communications Authority of Kenya: History

-The 1963 Kenya's independence transformed the colonial laws and policy development towards telecommunications, broadcasting and the media.
+Kenya gained independence from the United Kingdom in 1963, an event which transformed the colonial laws and policy development towards telecommunications, broadcasting and the media.

 In 1997, the first policy guideline specific to telecommunications and postal sector liberalisation was issued based on the Economic Recovery Strategy for Wealth and Employment Creation (2003–2007).
 This policy guideline was developed by the Kenya Posts and Telecommunication Corporation (KP&TC) and the Ministry of Transport and Communications.
 It set out the role of the sector in national development, stated the policy objectives and identified targets as well as strategies to be pursued.
 The desired market structure for liberalisation was also articulated in the policy.
 This policy guideline led to the transformation of the telecommunications and postal sector, the creation of the Kenya Communications Act (KCA, 1998) and the Postal Corporation Act (1998).

 Prior to 1998, the KP&TC was the sole provider of basic telecommunications services.
 Telkom Kenya was created in 1999 as a separate legal entity from the previous postal and telecommunications statutory body and is slated for privatisation.